asantaelly/album/README.md

 ```

-Create database in a local machine and edit env.example.js to env.js and edit your database credentials
+Connecting to the database

+-   Create database on your local server or create a remote one for free at [db4free](https://www.db4free.net 'db4free')
+-   Create .env file from .env.example
+-   Add your database information and you'll be set to go

 Then import Postman Collection Json file